Three Fools

 Comments:

 The Link 2000R battery monitor includes an alternator regulator (the "R" part of the "2000R" nomenclature).
 Unfortunately, about a month after I bought the boat, the regulator just stopped working.
 It had a little corrosion, but nothing out of line.
 The way it's constructed, it's just a circuit board slid into an open metal box, without much protection.
-I suspect somebody sat on the navstation seat and salt water dripped down through the hinge and onto the regulator installed below.
+I suspect somebody sat on the navstation seat with wet foulies and salt water dripped down through the hinge and onto the regulator installed below.
 By contrast, the Balmar is potted in epoxy and much less likely to corrode.
 I've had good luck with them in the past.

 Hopefully, the Freedom Marine inverter/charger will prove to be more reliable than the ProSine I had on Cats Paw.
 It's certainly a lot bulkier.
 It's just as noisy, but in a different way — more 60Hz buzz, less fan noise.
+(Note added 6/15/14.
+It has proven to be rock solid.
+Nearly 15 years old with absolutely no problems.)
+(Another note, added 12/27/2020.
+Still no problems!)

 Dinghy